Asgaros/asgaros-forum/readme.txt

 6. Manage general options.

 == Changelog ==
+= 1.8.2 =
 * Added: Option to subscribe to all topics and posts
 * Added: Possibility to unsubscribe from subscriptions inside the subscription overview
 * Added: Option to hide category name in breadcrumbs
 * Changed: Moved user subscription settings to the subscription overview
 * Changed: Minor design changes
-* Changed: Minor mobile theme improvements
+* Changed: Mobile theme improvements
-* Changed: Mobile css rules moved into style.css file and applied via media queries
+* Changed: Moved mobile css rules into style.css file
 * Fixed: Display issues on small screens
 * Performance improvements and code optimizations
 = 1.8.1 =